Lamictal Stevens Johnson Syndrome Causation: FDA Warning and Occupational Risk Considerations

 Frequently Asked Questions

-What is the FDA warning about Lamictal and Stevens-Johnson syndrome?
+What is the FDA warning for Lamictal and Stevens-Johnson Syndrome?

-The FDA has issued a boxed warning for lamotrigine (Lamictal) stating that it can cause life-threatening serious rashes, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), and rash-related death.
-The warning emphasizes that lamotrigine should be discontinued at the first sign of rash unless the rash is clearly not drug related. (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09)
+The FDA-approved label for Lamictal XR includes a boxed warning stating that cases of life-threatening serious rashes, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and/or rash-related death have been caused by lamotrigine (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+The warning emphasizes that the risk of rash is increased by exceeding the recommended initial dose or dose escalation, and that lamotrigine should be discontinued at the first sign of rash unless clearly not drug-related.

-What are the early symptoms of Stevens-Johnson syndrome?
+What are the early signs of Stevens-Johnson Syndrome from Lamictal?

-Early symptoms include fever, widespread erythematous lesions, targetoid macules, oral erosions, and mucosal symptoms.
-Prompt recognition of these signs is critical for timely intervention. (https://pubmed.ncbi.nlm.nih.gov/40078262/)
+Early signs include fever, widespread erythematous lesions, targetoid macules, oral erosions, and mucosal involvement.
+These symptoms typically appear within the first few weeks of therapy.
+Prompt evaluation and discontinuation of lamotrigine are critical (https://pubmed.ncbi.nlm.nih.gov/40078262/).

 Does submitting information create an attorney-client relationship?